3 steps for creating a better user experience and selling more products

 - Finally, rinse and repeat.
 Great UX isn’t static -- it’s a living thing that needs to grow and change alongside your business and audience.

-Of course, you could minimize a lot of these steps by using a storefront builder that’s already built with the user in mind, and I know just the place for you to get started for free.
+Of course, you could minimize a lot of these steps by using a site builder that’s already built with the user in mind, and I know just the place for you to get started for free.

 Not that I’m the most impartial judge, but you don’t have to take my word for it -- over 17,000 happy creators agree.